sideprotocol/testnet/shambhala/validator&fullnode/4 - cosmovisor.md

  - `DAEMON_POLL_INTERVAL` (optional, default = 300ms) is the interval length for polling the upgrade plan file.
 The value can either be a number (in milliseconds) or a duration (e.g. 1s).
  - `UNSAFE_SKIP_BACKUP` (optional, default = false), if set to true, upgrades directly without performing a backup.
 Otherwise (false) backs up the data before trying the upgrade.
 The default value of false is useful and recommended in case of failures and when a backup needed to rollback.
 We recommend using the default backup option `UNSAFE_SKIP_BACKUP=false`.

-To properly set those variables, we suggest you to edit the `~/.profile` file so that they are loaded when you log into your machine.
-To edit this file you can simply run
+To set these variables correctly, we recommend editing the `~/.profile` file so that they are loaded when you log into your machine.
+You can use the following command:

 ```shell
 nano ~/.profile
 ```

-Once you're in, we suggest you to set the following values:
+We recommend that you configure the following values:

 ```shell
 export DAEMON_HOME=$HOME/.sided